detailyang/lua-resty-cors/README.md

 Usage
 ====
-It shoule be placed on the nginx init phase and run at header phase as the following:
+It may be placed on the nginx http block for a global CORS config or in each server block to configure a different CORS for each virtual host as the following:

 ```bash